 Bizarre background circumstances to an overnight theft of this large piece of art, a crime which disappeared as completely from the public record as the pavement itself did from Brantingham quarry.
 A post-war crime left unsolved to this day, still stoking local tensions.

 Where others fear to tread, Clive Ashman fills the cracks in little known fact with his fictionalised account.
-As the redundant combat-flyer turned-detective, Michael Tryton, struggles through the blitzed streets of 1940s Hull to investigate the theft of this pavement.
-Unconsciously retracing the footsteps of another discharged soldier; Flavius Candidus, as he lands in late Roman Brough-on-Humber (‘Petuaria‘) on the hunt for civic corruption.
+As the redundant combat-flyer turned police-detective, Michael Tryton, tramps the blitzed streets of 1940s Hull in pursuit of the thieves of this pavement.
+Unconsciously retracing the footsteps of another discharged soldier; Flavius Candidus, who lands in late Roman Brough-on-Humber (‘Petuaria‘) on the hunt for civic corruption & worse.

-Convincing tales with a cast of characters which include real life figures once party to this forgotten local scandal that’s now relived on the page.
+Convincingly told through a colourful cast of characters which include real life personalities once party to this forgotten local scandal now relived on the page.

-From the cover design for “MOSAIC – The Pavement That Walked” (Clive Ashman)
+Detail from the cover design for “MOSAIC – The Pavement That Walked” (c) Clive Ashman

-£8.99 – for a new, Author-signed copy – plus £2.75 contribution towards UK post & packing: (International buyers please contact us for a quote)
+In the UK: £8.99 for a new, signed copy – plus your £2.99 contribution towards our post & packing costs.

 ISBN 978-0-9556398-0-7: Paperback/softback – 420 pages, with 1 map, 2 line-drawings, and 2 photographs.
 (NEW)

 Candidus handed the roster-sheet back: “Well, I can see things have not changed that much over here, I feel almost as glad as I’m sorry to say….. you’re not up to strength, are you, Claudius?”